 While the Fraser Institute purports to alert Canadians to trouble ahead if they insist on maintaining their publicly-funded health insurance system, this appears to be a false alarm.

-Aside: The abstract for this report by the Fraser Insitute reads
+The abstract for this report by the Fraser Institute notes

 The 10 percent of Canadian families with the lowest incomes will pay an average of about $487 for public health care insurance in 2012.
 The 10 percent of Canadian families who earn an average income of $55,271 will pay an average of $5,285 for public health care insurance, and the families among the top 10 percent of income earners in Canada will pay $32,628.

-It seems the report takes issue not only with Canada’s publicly-funded health insurance system, but with its progressive income tax system as well.
+It seems The Fraser Institute takes issue not only with Canada’s publicly-funded health insurance system, but with its progressive income tax system as well.